Aed10/alx-system_engineering-devops/0x00-shell_basics/README.md

 **8-firstdelete :** This script delete the file betty from /tmp/my_first_directory.

 **9-firstdirdeletion :** This script delete the directory my_first_directory that is in the /tmp directory.

+**10-back :** This script changes the working directory to the previous one .